 - Professional and Related Services Executing a service contract for administration or engineering work necessary to complete the project is not considered a "choice-limiting action" and does not violate 24 CFR §58.22.
 Therefore, it is not necessary to file an exemption for administration and engineering services separate from the environmental review for the related activity.
-However, these activities must be included in the project description contained in the environmental review record and must also be included in scope of project activities listed in the published finding of no significant impact and/or notice of intent to request release of funds. - Projects in a Floodway Infrastructure projects in areas mapped as "floodways" may only be funded if: - The infrastructure is installed below the floodway using directional drilling below ground level; any potential erosion issues will be addressed in the 8-Step Process (see the Additional Guidance for Certain Review Requirements section); or - The infrastructure is elevated above the floodway and installed above the base flood level, such as pipelines mounted to existing bridges above the base flood mark. - No housing or other structures, as defined by FEMA,4 "not functionally dependent" on the waterway will be funded if located within the floodway itself.5 - Critical Actions, as defined by HUD,6 shall not be approved in Floodways. - For additional guidance, see also HUD's Notice CPD-17-13, "Notice for Interpreting the Limits of the Floodway for Linear Infrastructure Projects Complying with HUD Floodplain Management Regulations, 24 CFR Part 55." - Projects in a Floodplain Grant Recipients completing projects in a floodplain must complete the 8-Step Process and participate in the National Flood Insurance Program (NFIP).
-The Grant Recipient must maintain documentation with the Environmental Review Record (ERR) of participation in the NFIP. https://www.fema.gov/flood-insurance/work-with-nfip/community-status-book website.
+However, these activities must be included in the project description contained in the environmental review record and must also be included in scope of project activities listed in the published finding of no significant impact and/or notice of intent to request release of funds. - Projects in a Floodway Infrastructure projects in areas mapped as "floodways4" may only be funded if: - The infrastructure is installed below the floodway using directional drilling below ground level; any potential erosion issues will be addressed in the 8-Step Process (see the Additional Guidance for Certain Review Requirements section); or - The infrastructure is elevated above the floodway and installed above the base flood level, such as pipelines mounted to existing bridges above the base flood mark. - No housing or other structures, as defined by FEMA,5 "not functionally dependent" on the waterway will be funded if located within the floodway itself.6 - Critical Actions, as defined by HUD,7 shall not be approved in Floodways.

+4 24 CFR 55.2(b)(5)